-Step 4: In the accounts integration settings section, first set the accounting platform option to Xero.
+Step 4: Scroll down to the accounts integration settings section, first set the accounting platform option to Xero.

 Step 5: Ensure you have allowed browser pop-ups, as the Xero authorisation screen opens a new pop-up and won't do anything if not enabled.

 Step 6: Set the Tax & Supplier Invoices and Credit Notes option to ‘Export’.

 - You have a choice of Manual (you export manually) or Automatic depending on your preference.

 - Currently, we only support Tax & Supplier Invoices and Credit Notes for export.

 Step 7: You cannot change the base currency, but it's important to ensure that the base currency you see in your company settings exists as a currency in Xero.

 - If you select ‘ZAR’ as the base currency, you need to ensure that ZAR exists in Xero as well.
 Once logged into your Xero account, you can go to Settings, and go to Currencies and Add Currency if it does not exist.